BradleyCanty/DIY-21700-Battery-System/README.md

 [COMPLETE THIS]

 ## Future Improvements to be Implemented
+* extend temperature sensor functionality to PX4 control software (currently only works with Ardupilot)
 * replace battery latch mechanism push button with internal clamp-to-unlatch mechanism hidden by spring-actuated trap doors: this will enable the battery to fit into a "fuselage cutout" of a fixed-wing UAV without imposing a drag penalty
 * make an automated battery swapping system composed of a robot arm, gripper, and some way to precisely orient the gripper to actuate the latching mechanism on the battery
+* Complete the battery low voltage alarm (flashing orange LED lights and loud buzzer) and add the details to this project